OSInside/kiwi/doc/source/container_builder.rst

       config.buildhost = :DOCKER
     end

-Building with dice
+Building with Dice
 ------------------

-If you have choosen to just use the default dice configuration as provided with the example appliance descriptions, the following example command will build the image.
+If you have choosen to just use the default Dice configuration as provided with the example appliance descriptions, the following example command will build the image:

 .. code:: bash

     $ cd <git-clone-result-kiwi-descriptions>

     $ dice build suse/x86_64/suse-leap-42.1-JeOS
-    $ dice status suse/x86_64/suse-leap-42.1-JeOS/
+    $ dice status suse/x86_64/suse-leap-42.1-JeOS

-Buildsystem backends
+Buildsystem Backends
 --------------------

-dice currently supports three build system backends:
+Dice currently supports three build system backends:

-1. `host buildsystem` - dice builds on the host like if you would call kiwi on the host directly
+1. Host buildsystem - Dice builds on the host like if you would call KIWI on the host directly.

-2. `vagrant buildsystem` - dice uses vagrant to run a virtual system which could also be a container and build the image on this machine
+2. Vagrant Buildsystem - Dice uses Vagrant to run a virtual system which could also be a container and build the image on this machine.

-3. `docker buildsystem` - dice uses docker directly to run the build in a container
+3. Docker buildsystem - Dice uses Docker directly to run the build in a container

-So far we have described how to use dice with the plain docker buildsystem.
-If the build task requires additional content or logic before the build can start the vagrant buildsystem configured to use docker provides a nice interface to this provisioning tasks.
+So far, we have described how to use Dice with the plain Docker buildsystem.
+If the build task requires additional content or logic before the build can start the Vagrant Buildsystem configured to use Docker provides a nice interface to this provisioning tasks.

-Building with the vagrant buildsystem
+Building with the Vagrant Buildsystem
 -------------------------------------

-The following sections describes how to setup dice to use docker in combination with vagrant as provisioning system
+The following sections describes how to configure Dice to use Docker in combination with Vagrant as provisioning system.

 The Dicefile
 ------------

-The Dicefile in the context of vagrant needs to know the username to access the container.
-This is because in vagrant access to the system is handled over ssh. vagrant is also the default buildsystem in dice which means in contrast to the docker buildsystem we do not have to actively select it.
+The Dicefile in the context of Vagrant needs to know the user name to access the container.
+The reason for this is, in Vagrant access to the system is handled over SSH.

 .. code:: ruby